-All staff are aware they should always be prepared as children can disclose spontaneously to any one anywhere.
+All staff are aware they should always be prepared as children can disclose spontaneously to anyone anywhere.

-Icknield Walk First School is situated within the County of Hertfordshire which has a rich and diverse population.
+Applecroft School is situated in Welwyn Garden City, within the County of Hertfordshire which has a rich and diverse population.
 We cannot, and do not, assume that all children and their families have the ability, understanding, language and resilience to convey any difficulties they may experience.
 It is key to our school ethos to recognise the needs of children and their families and to recognise and provide support where English may not be their first language and/or the children or family members have special educational needs; and without doing so may impede their ability to represent their voice, wishes and feelings.